Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Numerical Methods

 \subsection{Basins of Attraction}

-After computing the Lyapunov exponent over the time interval [$T_0$, $T_m$] (noting, in passing, that this becomes a FTLE as a result of being a finite interval in contrast to the standard exponent that corresponds to the limit as $t$ $\rightarrow$ $\infty$), we can used it for two applications.
-The first, and major application, is in the calculation of the basin diagrams; a graphical output of the basin of attraction for given chaotic attractors.
+After computing the Lyapunov exponent over the full time interval [$T_0$, $T_m$] (noting that this converges to the asymptotic exponent as $T_m$ $\rightarrow$ $\infty$), we use it to calculate the basin diagrams; a graphical output of the basin of attraction for a given chaotic attractor.
 This method, as piloted by Armiyoon and Wu \cite{armiyoon2015novel}, takes advantage of an invariance property that Lyapunov exponents have on a given chaotic attractor to efficiently compute the numerical basin of attraction for some given chaotic attractors.
-While Armiyoon and Wu \cite{armiyoon2015novel} used Monte Carlo techniques to mitigate the run time for finding basins of attraction, we instead optimise by limiting our range to the most relevant sections of the Stommel phase plane (either $T$, $S$ $\in$ [$-3$, $3$], or $T$, $S$ $\in$ [$0$, $6$]), calculating over the finite interval, and taking advantage of the fact that given our ODE solver (\ref{eqn:RKMethod}), solution trajectories will inevitably converge in finite time, guaranteeing similar Lyapunov exponents to confine the range of our calculation to a very small interval.
+While Armiyoon and Wu \cite{armiyoon2015novel} used Monte Carlo techniques to mitigate the run-time for finding basins of attraction, we instead optimized by limiting our range to the most relevant sections of the Stommel phase plane (either $T_0$, $S_0$ $\in$ [$-3$, $3$], or $T_0$, $S_0$ $\in$ [$0$, $6$]).
+We then calculated the asymptotic Lyapunov exponents over the sufficiently long finite interval.